jchristn/WatsonWebsocket/README.md

 - If you are using SSL, you will need to install the certificate in the certificate store and retrieve the thumbprint
   - Refer to https://github.com/jchristn/WatsonWebserver/wiki/Using-SSL-on-Windows for more information, or if you are using SSL
 - If you're still having problems, please do not hesitate to file an issue here, and I will do my best to help and update the documentation.

-## Thanks and Appreciation

-Many thanks and much appreciation to those that take the time to make this library better!

-@BryanCrotaz @FodderMK @caozero @Danatobob @Data33 @AK5nowman @jjxtra @MartyIX

 ## Version History